amd/node-scraper/README.md

 ## Installation
 ### Install From Source
 Error Scraper requires Python 3.10+ for installation.
-After cloning this repository, call dev-setup.sh script with 'source', this script creates an editable install of error scraper in a python virtual environment and also configure the pre-commit hooks for the project.
+After cloning this repository, call dev-setup.sh script with 'source'.
+This script creates an editable install of Error Scraper in a python virtual environment and also configures the pre-commit hooks for the project.

-Linux users:

 ```sh
 source dev-setup.sh
 ```

 ## CLI Usage
-The error scraper CLI can be used to run error scraper plugins on a target system.
+The Error Scraper CLI can be used to run Error Scraper plugins on a target system.
 The following CLI options are available:

 ```sh
 usage: error-scraper [-h] [--sys-name STRING] [--sys-location {LOCAL,REMOTE}] [--sys-interaction-level {PASSIVE,INTERACTIVE,DISRUPTIVE}]